rust-lang/rust-forge/src/policies/llm-usage.md

 ### ❌ Banned
 The following are banned.
-- Comments from a personal user account that are originally created by an LLM.
+- Comments that are originally created by an LLM posted from a personal user account.
     - ℹ️ This also applies to issue bodies and PR descriptions.
     - ℹ️ This also applies to voice/video content originally created or scripted by an LLM.
     - ℹ️ This does not apply if the LLM content is clearly quoted and marked; you can post that.